-These buildings, realised as part of publicly subsidised housing, achieve the DBNB Gold Standard.
-The design in passive house quality exceeds the current requirements of the Energy Saving Regulation (EnEV).
+The buildings realised in publicly subsidised housing achieve the DBNB Gold Standard.
+The design in passive house quality exceeds the current requirements of the Energy Saving Ordinance (EnEV).

-Near enough pollutant-free interior: Here, the highest standards according to DGNB were once again significantly undercut.
+Highly pollutant-free interior: Here, the highest standards according to DGNB were once again significantly undercut.